 Each week, a member of the parish submits a question relating to the upcoming Sunday’s Gospel lesson.
 We invite you to reflect on it yourself or with your family or friends, as we will be doing at meetings at St. Stephen’s.
 If you’d like to write a question or two, please email Sandy Emler.

-The Sixth Sunday after Pentecost
+The Eighth Sunday after Pentecost

 The Gospel Question